The Early Bird Gets The Spoils…

 August 19, 2007

 The Victor can have the stinkin’ worm.
-Hoang and I had been hiking The Metacomet Trail incrementally for a while and I had already done one short little blue-blazed trail a few weeks prior, but between that hike and this one, I found out about the Connecticut 400 Club.
+Hoang and I had been hiking The Metacomet Trail incrementally for a while and I had already done CFPA’s Nyantaquit Trail a few weeks prior, but between that hike and this one, I found out about the Connecticut 400 Club/Blue Trails Challenge.
 Somehow the knowledge of an official list of CT trails to complete gave me a goal; my OCD was satisfied and eager.

 So eager, in fact, that I awoke around 5 AM to get going on the relatively easy Salmon River Trail.
 I have a 1 year old son, so waking up at five on a Sunday really isn’t that big of a deal.
 In an effort to make some of these trails a little more unique than they’d normally be, I felt a sunrise hike would be a cool idea.

 And it was!
 I didn’t arrive at the trailhead until maybe 20 minutes after sunrise, but since the first third of a mile was along the river valley, it was just as well.
-The trailhead itself is at the only covered bridge in Eastern Connecticut – the Comstock Bridge which CTMQ had already visited, so no need to dwell on it – though it is a lovely bridge.
+The trailhead itself is at the only covered bridge in Eastern Connecticut – the Comstock Bridge.
+It is a lovely bridge.

 If you look closely at the picture of me beginning the hike, you’ll note a long sleeve fleece and a knitted cap.
 Lest you think I’m some LA hipster trying to look cool, the temperature was in the low 40’s despite the calendar saying August.
 Fine by me.
 There were a few signs warning fishermen that any fish they may catch had been exposed to a sewage spill upstream, which is pretty sad.
 Sadder is the fact that I can’t imagine there have been salmon in the Salmon River in over fifty years.
 (And even if they were, swimming in sewage sort of mitigates the joy of catching anything, I’d think.)